Beer Birthday: Pierre Celis

 celis-white

-A true brewing legend, who was treated like a rock star in Belgium where they care about their national beers, Pierre Celis would have been 87 today.
+A true brewing legend, who was treated like a rock star in Belgium where they care about their national beers, Pierre Celis would have been 96 today.
 Celis single-handedly revived the style witbier in the 1960s when he was a brewer at Hoegaarden.
 He later moved to Texas to start a microbrewery with his daughter Christine, which was sold to Miller in 1995.
-Most recently, he was making three cave-aged beers under the label Grottenbier at St. Bernardus in Belgium.
-Unfortunately, Pierre passed away nearly a year ago in April.
+He later made three cave-aged beers under the label Grottenbier at St. Bernardus in Belgium.
+Unfortunately, Pierre passed away almost ten years ago in April of 2011.
 Pierre was a terrific person and his absence is still deeply felt.
-I’m told that his daughter Christine is working a great-sounding project that will honor her father’s memory and also produce some terrific beers, too.
-Hopefully, we’ll see an official announcement about that soon.
+The last I heard, his daughter Christine was working on a great-sounding project that will honor her father’s memory and also produce some terrific beers, too.
+That project, originally was going to be called Flemish Fox Brewery, and was announced as being open, but it appears Christine instead opened a new Celis Brewery.
 Join me in drinking a toast to the memory of Pierre Celis.

 pierre-celis-cbc

-With Pierre at the Craft Brewers Conference in New Orleans a few years ago.
+With Pierre at the Craft Brewers Conference in New Orleans quite a few years ago.

 sat-aft-1